 To send a recipe in PDF format to GoodNotes:

-There are many ways to import recipes into Craft, but the simplist methods are either to export text to Craft or use a Shortcut for more advanced formatting.
+There are many ways to import recipes into Craft, but the easiest and best method is to use Utensil's Craft export option.

 Exporting Text from Utensil